 For part 6 of our series, some of you may feel you already have this taken care of but read on because there is a twist to the step!
 The next step is to:

 Add a signature to your emails AND add a message that supports the work that you do as an educator!

 Here's an example: In my job (and because I'm passionate about this), classroom webpages are important.
-Our District goals include that are updated regularly and used as educational tools.
+Our District goals include websites that are updated regularly and used as educational tools.
 So, my signature contains the usual information such as my name, title, school, and phone number but it also includes a "teaching message."
 I have the following question: "Have you updated your website lately?"
 It is a simple reminder to my coworkers to update their websites, a gentle reminder if you will.

 Also, don't forget that you some programs allow you to have multiple signatures so you can easily pick different signatures dependent on the person you are writing to!
-Check out your own to see if yours has this ability!
+Check out your own email program to see if yours has this ability!

 You may be asking how this improves management of your email and that is a fair question.
 Well, the fact is that when you include your contact information, you reduce the need for anyone to email back with questions like "What is your extension?" or "What is your official title?"
 Every second counts when it comes to email management and every email that you don't have to respond to is a step in the right direction.